socrata-platform/balboa/balboa-agent/README.md

 ### Build

-Balboa Agent can be built as a typical assembly jar
+Balboa Agent can built into an executable Assembly (Fat) Jar.

 ```
 sbt balboa-agent/assembly